absorensen/numbers_go_brrrr/m1_memory_hierarchies/s2_less_basic_data_structures.md

 Next up are the shared pointers.
 They are essentially what Python is using in the example from earlier.
 In C++ it is called [shared_ptr<T>][3], in Rust it comes in two versions; [Rc<T>][4] and [Arc<T>][5]. ```Rc``` stands for reference counted.
-It is only made for single threaded usage as the reference count itself is susceptible to a data race, which you may recall, is several reads and/or writes to the same value.
+It is only made for single threaded usage as the reference count itself is susceptible to a data race, which you may recall, is reads and writes happening to the same value.
 This could result in the count of live references being incorrect and the underlying value never being deallocated.

 === "Rust"